 “So I recommend having fun, because there is nothing better for people in this world than to eat, drink, and enjoy life.
 That way they will experience some happiness along with all the hard work God gives them under the sun.”1

-I am known to be strict when it comes to cleanliness in my home.
+I like having a clean home.
 I like things to be put away where they go, and I do not like to see dusty furniture.
-While there is nothing wrong with having a clean home, I often find that I miss opportunities to have fun and enjoy moments with my family because I am focused on cleaning.
+While there is nothing wrong with having a clean home, I am also a mom to three young children and I often find that I miss opportunities to have fun and enjoy moments with them because I am focused on cleaning.
 I remind myself of Martha in Luke 10 where she complains to Jesus about her sister Mary not helping her with the needed preparations.
 Jesus then goes on to tell her how Mary had chosen what is better, which was sitting at the Lord’s feet listening to Him.
 Mary knew how to prioritize what was important and enjoy the moment.

 The following poem seemed to resonate well with this topic:

 “Dust if you must, but wouldn’t it be better to paint a picture,

 or write a letter, bake a cake, or plant a seed;

 Dust if you must, but there’s not much time,

 With rivers to swim, and mountains to climb;

 Dust if you must, but the world’s out there